Bobbie.

 When she crouches down in the path at night, sometimes I mistake her for one of the feral domestic cats we encounter from time to time.

-And a wild animal probably shouldn’t have a real name.
+A wild animal probably shouldn’t have a real name.
 You can get attached to any animal, but an animal with a name is sure to become part of your mind’s inner landscape.
 For better and worse.
-So generic ol’ Bobbie it is.
+So generic Bobbie it is.

 She (or one of her brethren) has been around the yard for a few years, leaving prints in the snow and the occasional tufts of rabbit fur.
 She has a path she takes behind the house and over to a small copse of cedar trees where she stalks the poor rodents.
-A few weeks ago, she walked off with a gray squirrel in her mouth, the blood dripping trail down the sidewalk, through the backyard, past the neighbor’s, and then out again across the street, where I presume her den is located.
+A few weeks ago, she walked off with a gray squirrel in her mouth, the blood dripping trail down the sidewalk.
+I followed their path through the backyard, past the neighbor’s, and then out again across the street.
 The blood disappeared shortly under a fresh layer of snow, only to reappear, almost as fresh, when it melted again a few days later.
-Bright splashy red.
-I imagine the poor squirrel’s heart was beating quite hard.
-Terrifying.